The Value Proposition Canvas is a template that is supposed to help you create new product and service ideas.

 (For more information about creating compelling value propositions, have a look at The Value Mix).

 But it’s not really working.

 While Strategyzer’s Business Model Canvas beautifully summarises the main elements of a business model, their version of the value proposition canvas has some major limitations.

 Let me tell share my review of the Value Proposition Canvas:

-I’ll tell you what’s missing.
+I’ll tell you what’s good about it and what’s missing.